Small Business and SBA Lending Blog

 Using the SBA 7(a) for a Car Wash Lot

-The SBA 7(a) loan is a government-backed loan, guaranteed up to $3.75 million for loans of $5 million.
+The SBA 7(a) loan is a government-backed loan of up to $5 million.
 The SBA 7(a) loan can be used for nearly all of your car wash’s needs, from real estate to working capital.

 Using the SBA 7(a) for a Preschool